coldfumonkeh/GoogleAnalytics/README.md

 Getting Started
 ===============

-To integrate the Google Analytics Core Reporting data into your ColdFusion application, you will first need to register your app in the "Google API Console":https://code.google.com/apis/console/b/0/
+To integrate the Google Analytics Core Reporting data into your ColdFusion application, you will first need to register your app in the [Google API Console](https://code.google.com/apis/console/b/0/)

 Once complete, make a note of your client id and client secret values, as well as the callback URL you specified.
 These values will be entered into the **init()** method of the component.